CYNahko/CYNahko/README.md

 ## Hi there 👋
 My name is Cynthia.

-- Currently learning C#, C and everyday learning something new in Java
+- Currently learning too many things at once.
+And maybe overthinking about projects
 <!--
 **CYNahko/CYNahko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.